-Armed groups have been active across the country and many areas outside the capital are lawless.
+Armed groups have been active across the country and many areas outside the capital are in a state of lawlessness.
 Foreigners, including aid workers, have been killed.
 The security situation is particularly dangerous in border areas.

-The Ugandan Lord’s Resistance Army (LRA) has made periodic incursions in the southeast of the Central African Republic, especially Haut-Mbomou province.
+The Lord’s Resistance Army (LRA) has made periodic incursions in the southeast of the CAR, especially Haut-Mbomou province.
 Many people have been killed and thousands more have fled the region.
 Civilians continue to be targeted by the LRA in attacks.

-Street crime is common in Bangui.
-You should avoid the KM5 market due to the risk of crime.
 Random road blocks may be installed by local police and security forces or people posing as them.
-All groups may attempt to extort money from travellers through bogus fines or intimidation.
+All groups may attempt to extort money from travellers through illegitimate fines or intimidation.

 Money and valuables

-Before you go, organise a variety of ways to access your money overseas.
 Credit cards and other electronic forms of accessing cash are not accepted in the Central African Republic.
-There are no ATM machines, even in Bangui.
-Consult with your bank to find out which is the most appropriate currency to carry, we recommend euros or US dollars be carried for easy conversion into local currency.
+There are no ATMs, even in Bangui.
 Several Western Union offices exist in Bangui but only a very limited number of banks.
 Hotels and restaurants catering to foreigners will only accept cash for payment.

 The currency is the African Financial Community franc (XAF), also used in Chad, Congo, Gabon and Equatorial Guinea.
-The West African CFA franc is not legal tender in Central African Republic.
+The West African CFA franc is not legal tender in the CAR.
 Bangui is the only city where you can change money.
 Euros or US dollars can usually be converted into local currency.
 Care should be taken when changing money with any official or unofficial change agents.

-Travel outside Bangui is particularly dangerous because of the presence of armed groups, bandits, poachers and illegal road blocks.
+Travel throughout the country is dangerous because of the presence of armed groups, bandits, poachers and illegal road blocks.
 Convoys have been attacked resulting in deaths of civilians and military personnel.

-Roads in Central African Republic are in a very poor condition and have insufficient lighting making driving dangerous, especially at night.
+Roads in the CAR are in a very poor condition.
+Driving at night is particularly dangerous due to insufficient lighting.
 Most roads require a four-wheel drive vehicle.
 Fuel shortages are common.
 For further advice on road safety, see our page on road travel.

 The rainy season is May to October when flooding may occur and some roads become impassable.

-When you are in the Central African Republic, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of the Central African Republic, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.